gate-computer/gate/run/container/Capabilities.md

     loader don't need capabilities, and they need to have more relaxed read and execution permissions.)

-  - Cgroup configuration needs to be via systemd.
+  - Cgroup configuration needs to be done via systemd.
 By default a container instance gets its own cgroup under system.slice, but that's it.